Testing Services

 UGA Extension can test water for minerals and other problems.
 For details on our Basic and Expanded Tests, please use one of the links below.

-• E-Coli Test - This test should be run along with you W2 and then it should be run yearly after that.
-The cost of the test is $60.00 + the cost of overnight shipping.
-A special bottle must be used and is available at the UGA Extension office, and then must be mailed overnight to the UGA lab during a 24 hour window only.
-Sample to be taken during recommended time 10 am - 12 pm.
+- E-Coli Test (Download PDF)- It is suggested that this test be ran along with the W2 test, and then ran yearly.
+The test cost is $60.00 + the cost of overnight shipping.
+A special bottle must be used and is available at the UGA Extension office, and then MUST be mailed overnight to the UGA lab during a 24 hour window only.
+Sample will need to be taken to UPS Monday-Wednesday 12-2 pm, along with a check payment to be sent with sample.

 Lead Water Testing